kslat3r/express-webinar/deck/PITCHME.md

 * Records where we are in our program
 * If we step into a function, we push something onto the stack.
 If we return from a function, we pop off the top of the stack.

-Note:

-* Think of 3 functions - push on x3, pop off x3
-* Think of a stack trace as the state of the call stack
-* Blowing the stack - calling the same function over and over again recursively - maximum call stack size exceeded

 ---

 ### The callback queue